CVE-2014-0135 - Kafo does not handle default_values.yaml securely

 Better is to use an exclusive open on the file which will fail to open the file at the kernel level if it already exists, i.e. http://stackoverflow.com/questions/5226166/how-do-open-a-file-for-writing-only-if-it-doesnt-already-exist-in-ruby

-#5 Updated by Marek Hulán about 3 years ago
+#5 Updated by Marek Hulán over 3 years ago

 We could create a tempfile in puppet process but after the process finishes it would be removed.
 So we could create it rather from kafo but then in puppet process we can't be sure about the origin, therefore I think we should be happy with tmp dir only.